Stone pseudovarieties: Preliminaries on Boolean algebra

 Note that, if each $\Cl B_i$ is the Boolean algebra of all clopen subsets of a Stone space $S_i$, then the members of~$\bigoplus_{i=1}^n\Cl B_i$ are the clopen subsets of the product space $\prod_{i=1}^nS_i$.
 The construction $\bigoplus_{i=1}^n\Cl B_i$ is a concrete realization of what is called in the Boolean algebra literature the \emph{sum} or the \emph{tensor product} of the Boolean algebras $\Cl B_i$.
-Since the intersection of two parallelepipeds is a parallelepiped and the complement in $S_1\times\cdots\times S_n$ of a parallelepiped is a finite union of parallelepipeds, the members of~$\bigoplus_{i=1}^n\Cl B_i$ are in fact finite unions of disjoint parallelepipeds.
-For each element $P$ of~$\bigoplus_{i=1}^n\Cl B_i$, we may find finite partitions
+Since the intersection of two boxes is a box and the complement in $S_1\times\cdots\times S_n$ of a box is a finite union of pairwise disjoint of boxes, the members of~$\bigoplus_{i=1}^n\Cl B_i$ are finite unions of pairwise disjoint boxes.
+In fact, for each element $P$ of~$\bigoplus_{i=1}^n\Cl B_i$, we may find finite partitions